Find Affordable College Courses

 Read More…

-With a ranking of #7, Worcester Polytechnic Institute did quite well on this year’s best value schools for engineering students.
-WPI is a moderately-sized private not-for-profit school located in the midsize city of Worcester.
+Worcester Polytechnic Institute came in at #7 in this year’s edition of the Best Value Engineering Schools in Massachusetts ranking.
+WPI is a medium-sized private not-for-profit school located in the city of Worcester.

 In-state tuition fees for undergraduate students at WPI are $55,531 per year.
 Engineering majors at WPI take out an average of $26,950 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $538.

-In addition to its great value ranking, WPI is in the top 20% of all schools on our Best Engineering Schools in Massachusetts list.
+WPI excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Engineering Schools in Massachusetts list.

 Wentworth Institute of Technology came in at #8 in this year’s edition of the Best Value Engineering Schools in Massachusetts ranking.
 WIT is a small private not-for-profit school located in the city of Boston.

-The average tuition and fees for an in-state undergraduate at WIT are $37,650 a year.
+WIT undergraduate students pay an average of $37,650 in in-state tuition and fees each year.
 After completing their degree, engineering graduates from WIT carry an average student debtload of $27,337.
 The average monthly payment of a loan this size is about $641, assuming that the borrower is on a 10-year repayment plan.

 Full Engineering at Wentworth Institute of Technology Report